|College:||Montana State University '04|

-Junior Adams, a former All-America wide receiver at Montana State, enters his fourth season as coach of Eastern’s talented and highly-productive corp of wide receivers.
+Junior Adams, a former All-America wide receiver at Montana State, enters his fifth season as coach of Eastern’s talented and highly-productive corp of wide receivers.
 He also serves as Eastern’s liaison with professional football scouts.

 Adams has also received multiple grants as part of the Bill Walsh Minority Coaching Fellowship program.
 Those grants have given him the opportunity to work at summer training camps with several National Football League coaching staffs – the Oakland Raiders (2010), Indianapolis Colts (2011) and Minnesota Vikings (2012).